-While $\mathcal{D}$ shows the overall intra-system uniformity in an ensemble of planetary systems, it does not show the distribution of uniformity in the systems.
+While $\mathcal{D}$ shows the overall intra-system uniformity in a population of planetary systems, it does not show the distribution of uniformity in the systems within the population.
 We explore this using the adjusted Gini index \citep[$\mathcal{G}_{m}$;][]{Goyal_2022} for our ensemble.\footnote{$\mathcal{G}$ is routinely used for measuring the economic inequality in a population \citep{Gini_1912} which was later adjusted for small sample sizes by \citet{Deltas_2003}.} For a system with $\Np$ planets, we can write

-By construct, $\mathcal{G}_{m} = 0$ for a uniform sample and tends to 1 for nonuniform samples. \autoref{fig:m_gini_dist} shows the distribution of $\mathcal{G}_{m}$ in our fiducial ensemble.
+By construct, $\mathcal{G}_{m} = 0$ for a completely uniform system and tends to 1 for nonuniform systems. \autoref{fig:m_gini_dist} shows the distribution of $\mathcal{G}_{m}$ in our fiducial ensemble.
 Since we independently draw the initial planets in each system, initially $\mathcal{G}_{m}$ are very large (median $0.57$).
 Dynamical instabilities redistribute masses among the remaining planets to decrease $\mathcal{G}_{m}$ in each system.
 Thus, the $\mathcal{G}_m$ distribution shifts to lower values for the final intrinsic population indicating increased uniformity.
 Moreover, the $\mathcal{G}_m$ distribution for the final model-detected population is in excellent agreement with that for the observed multis.
-Thus, starting from planetary systems with completely uncorrelated planets, through a combination of dynamical encounters, and transit and detection biases, our models produce planetary systems containing the same degree of intra-system uniformity as \kepler's multis.
+Thus, starting from planetary systems with completely uncorrelated planets, through a combination of dynamical encounters and transit and detection biases, our models produce planetary systems containing the same degree of intra-system uniformity as \kepler's multis.